garrlicbread/Sarcasm-detector/README.md

 ## Example predictions:

 Both the scripts perform similar in practise with a few false positives here and there.

-Let's look at a couple of examples.
+### Let's look at a couple of examples that the model detects correctly.

-&gt;&gt; Input sentence

-&gt; Prediction

 &gt;&gt; Well, this day was a total waste of a good outfit.
+(Input sentence)

 &gt; Sarcasm detected.
+(Prediction)

 &gt;&gt; Tell me something I don’t know.

 &gt; Sarcasm detected.

+&gt;&gt; It’s so thoughtful for the teacher to give us all this homework right before Spring Break.

+&gt; Sarcasm detected.

+&gt;&gt; Whisper my favorite words: “It’s free of charge.”

+&gt; Sarcasm detected.

+&gt;&gt; Listening to the news!
+Again?
+Well, it changes every day, you see.

+&gt; Sarcasm detected.

+### Now let's look at a couple of examples that the model fails to detect

+&gt;&gt; Either you haven't taken a bath for days or you have a questionable choice in perfumes.

+&gt; Sarcasm not detected.

+&gt;&gt; Do you really think this country is going to elect an orange guy with a funny name to be president of the US?

+&gt; Sarcasm not detected.

+&gt;&gt; When I hear you speak I feel sorry for my brain cells.

+&gt; Sarcasm not detected.

 ## Conclusion:
 The accuracies that these models achieve is between 66% and 79% which might not look very impressive but then we must consider the fact that this program only helps a computer to classify based on raw text.
 In most cases, humans detect sarcasm based on the tone of the speaker which is a privilege out of the scope of this project.